 What is Feldenkrais?

 In the Feldenkrais field, we call clients students, not patients, because the Feldenkrais Method is based on learning.
-Students are full participants in their own improvement, and sessions are called lessons rather than treatment.
+Feldenkrais Students are full participants in their own improvement, and sessions are called lessons rather than treatment.

 It teaches us how each part of the body cooperates in every movement, assists us in improving the coordination our actions and helps us to be more available physically and mentally.
-It creates the conditions for everyone to discover movements that have been forgotten or excluded from our usual way of doing things, to overcome limits that resulted from stress, an injury, an accident, or simply to find easier ways of sitting, walking, running, turning...the joy of moving!
+It creates the conditions for everyone to discover movements that have been forgotten or excluded from our usual way of doing things, to overcome limits that resulted from stress, an injury, an accident, or simply to find easier ways of sitting, walking, running, turning...
+The joy of moving!

-"...Make the Impossible possible, the possible easy, the easy elegant, pleasurable, and finally aesthetically pleasing."
+"...Make the impossible possible, the possible easy, the easy elegant, pleasurable, and finally aesthetically pleasing."

 How does Feldenkrais work?

-There are two ways to experience
+There are two ways to experience Feldenkrais lessons:

 Functional Integration (FI)

-One to one Hands--On Session
+One to one Hands--On Class

 The lesson takes place with students in a sitting/standing position or lying on a low table.
 Students are fully clothed in comfortable, unrestrictive clothing without shoes.
 Feldenkrais teachers approach students by beginning with a reflection on how they are currently organizing their body and actions.
-Teachers then continually suggest expanded possibilities for various natural movements, through a non-invasive, hands-on guide through movement patterns.
+Teachers then continually suggest expanded possibilities for various movements, through a non-invasive, hands-on guide through movement patterns.

 Awareness Through Movement (ATM)

 The teacher guides the students through the lesson verbally, there is no demonstration of any movement.
 Each student finds their own organisation according to the instructions from the teacher, with the movements done slowly, gently and attentively.
-Students are free to take pause at any time and re-join whenever they are ready.

 “I knew who I was this morning,